NJ State Parks

 -

-Improved pathways to high-priority tasks like booking, planning, and contacting
+More direct pathways to high-priority actions like booking, trip planning, and contacting the park

 -

-Stronger alignment with users' mental models revealed in tree test results
+Stronger alignment with users’ mental models, informed by tree testing and card sort results

 First-Click Test